DoctorMcKay/node-b2ens/README.md

 Files under 10 MB in size are encrypted in memory and then uploaded whole.
 Files larger than 10 MB are encrypted as a stream and uploaded in chunks at least 5 MB in size.

-Currently it is not possible to decrypt files.
-That's expected to be added in a future release.
-The code is already written, there just isn't a way to invoke it yet.
+Currently it is possible to decrypt files, but only individually.
+Eventually there will be a command to download and decrypt the entire bucket.